1:00pm PT by Josh Wigler

 Daenerys Targaryen (Emilia Clarke) deserves all the credit in the world for bringing dragons back from beyond the brink of extinction — but at least some credit belongs to director Alan Taylor as well, as the man who helmed the birth of Drogon, Rhaegal and Viserion all the way back in season one.
 Now, Taylor can add "dragon-slayer" to his list of Game of Thrones accomplishments.

-Taylor, an essential member of the Thrones director roster in the earliest days of the series, returned for his first episode since the season two finale with this past week's "Beyond the Wall," the action-packed episode in which Daenerys loses one of her three dragons in battle against the Night King.
-It's a brutal sequence, requiring shooting across multiple countries and coordination with multiple teams, but the actual act of killing off a fan-favorite character?
-It's nothing new for Taylor, given how many fan-favorite HBO characters he's killed in the past, including Ned Stark (Sean Bean).
+Taylor, an essential member of the Thrones director roster in the earliest days of the HBO series, returned for his first episode since the season two finale with this past week's "Beyond the Wall," the action-packed installment in which Daenerys loses one of her three dragons in battle against the Night King.
+It's a brutal sequence, which required shooting across multiple countries and coordination with multiple teams, but the actual act of killing off a fan-favorite character?
+It's nothing new for Taylor, given how many fan-favorite characters he's killed in the past, including Ned Stark (Sean Bean).

 For more on the episode and destroying a dragon, Taylor spoke with The Hollywood Reporter and revealed secrets from "Beyond the Wall," including the fact that he's at a loss about that shocking scene involving an opening eye — and no, we're not talking about the zombified Viserion's eye, though that was a stunning development in its own right.

 You were the director who first brought the dragons into this world, and now you're the director who took one of the dragons from this world — or changed one of the dragons, anyway.
 Did you feel the journey coming full circle in that way?